Car Advertisement Examples: 5 High Performance Facebook Auto Ads

 It is easy to get carried away when you are given a blank canvas but always keep in mind the goal of your ad and keep design elements simple and geared towards driving people to the desired next action.

 You have probably heard about conversational marketing which refers to a new one-to-one approach to digital marketing made possible thanks to real-time messaging and intelligent chatbots.
-There were 100,000 chatbots on Facebook Messenger in 2017 and they are already changing the way many industries approach customer support and lead generation online.
+On Facebook, there are currently 300,000 active chatbots in 2022 and they are already changing the way many industries approach customer support and lead generation online.

 The immediate response and the ability to give quick and easy access to large volumes of information make chatbots an attractive lead generation option for automotive companies.
-INFINITI introduced their chatty Facebook Messenger chatbot, Idris to help people learn more about the new QX50 model.
+In this next example, INFINITI introduced their chatty Facebook Messenger chatbot, Idris to help people learn more about the new QX50 model.

 After spending some time chatting to Idris we were honestly impressed with Idris’ chattiness and the amount of information available and flexibility of interaction.
 Idris can show you the whole range, explain specific features in detail, show you offers, let you download a brochure and even book you for a test drive.
 The best thing about chatbots like Idris is that they are available around the clock and on weekends to answer customer questions and generate new leads.

-If you are curious, go ahead and have a chat with Idris yourself.
+If you are curious, go ahead and book a demo to try the chatbot for yourself.

 Top tips for Messenger chatbots